 One reason people put off addressing the problem is simple denial.
 They just don’t think that they have a problem.
-Like my uncle says, “I hear what I want to hear”.
-They also assume that if age-related hearing loss is so common, that it can’t be very harmful.
+Like my uncle says, “I hear what I want to hear.”
+They also assume that if age-related hearing loss is so common, it can’t be very harmful.
 Not true.
-Our ears play a vital role in balance and hearing loss is known to increase the risk of a fall, which is the leading cause of injury for the elderly.
+Our ears play a vital role in balance, and hearing loss is known to increase the risk of a fall, which is the leading cause of injury for the elderly.

-Hearing loss can also have a similar effect as it does on children with regards to feelings of social isolation.
+Hearing loss can also have a similar effect as it does on children with regard to feelings of social isolation.
 With this type of hearing loss, you begin to lose the ability to hear consonants in words.
-Often those who suffer cannot filter out background noise when people are talking and they miss out on portions of a conversation.
+Often those who suffer cannot filter out background noise when people are talking, and they miss out on portions of a conversation.
 They may smile and nod, making you think that they are engaged in the conversation.
 Truth be told, they are beginning to retreat, taking a less active role in social activities.
-There are documented higher rates of depression and anxiety among this portion of the population and many report trouble in their relationships as their ability to effectively communicate is impacted.
+There are documented higher rates of depression and anxiety among this portion of the population, and many report trouble in their relationships as their ability to communicate effectively is impacted.

 Now factor in the typical price for a hearing aid.
 They can range from just shy of $1000 to $4000 per device and are often not covered by health care plans.
 In the U.S., they are not covered by Medicare.
 Medicaid coverage varies by state, but only about half provide some coverage for hearing aids.
 Thus, for some who know that they have a problem, taking corrective action simply isn’t an option.

 And that’s where the big-picture problem begins to take shape.
-A study conducted at Johns Hopkins University by Dr. Frank Lin the renowned researcher in Geriatric Medicine and Otolaryngology found a 41 percent increase in cognitive diminishment in senior citizens with a known hearing loss.
+A study conducted at Johns Hopkins University by Dr. Frank Lin, a renowned researcher in Geriatric Medicine and Otolaryngology, found a 41 percent increase in cognitive diminishment in senior citizens with known hearing loss.
 His study connected the dots between the degree of hearing loss and the risk of developing dementia.
 Frighteningly, those with mild hearing loss were twice as likely to develop dementia.
-Those with moderate hearing loss were three times as likely and those with severe hearing loss were five times as likely as compared to those with normal hearing.
+Those with moderate hearing loss were three times as likely, and those with severe hearing loss were five times as likely as compared to those with normal hearing.
 This does not mean that because you have hearing loss, you will develop dementia – but some suggest that the earlier you address and treat a drop in hearing, the stronger your chances of delaying or even avoiding the onset of geriatric dementia.
-A most compelling argument, in my opinion, for regular hearing testing and the early adoption of hearing aids if warranted.
+A most compelling argument, in my opinion, is for regular hearing testing and the early adoption of hearing aids if warranted.